ibm-cloud-docs/key-protect/view-keys.md

 - [Monitor API calls to {{site.data.keyword.keymanagementserviceshort}} with {{site.data.keyword.cloudaccesstrailshort}}](/docs/services/key-protect?topic=key-protect-at-events).
 - Inspect which users have access to keys and if the level of access is appropriate.

-For more information about auditing access to your resources, see [Managing user access with Cloud IAM](/docs/services/key-protect?topic=key-protect-manage-access).
+For more information about auditing access to your resources, see [Managing user access](/docs/services/key-protect?topic=key-protect-manage-access).

 ## Viewing keys with the GUI
 {: #view-keys-gui}